merklefruit/SaaS4Devs/README.md

 As a developer, it's your choice to choose to either develop from scratch or use a starter.
 From personal experience, boilerplates can save you a lot of time if you already master the tech stack.

-Most SaaS have a lot of common boilerplate, like marketing pages, login/signup flow, protected routes, dashboard, admin area, and more.
+Most SaaS have a lot of common boilerplate, like marketing pages, login/signup flow, protected routes, dashboard, admin area, CRUD services, and more.

 - [Bullet train](https://bullettrain.co/) — Ruby on Rails — 1500$
 - [Jabloon](https://www.getsjabloon.com) — Ruby on Rails — 79$